Transform Your Space with Travel Souvenirs

 Use rotation to highlight new acquisitions or special memories.

-This keeps your home dynamic and allows each souvenir to shine without overwhelming the space.
+This keeps our homes dynamic and allows each souvenir to shine without overwhelming the space.

 Balance Souvenirs with Minimalism

-To avoid a cluttered look, balance your souvenirs with minimalist design elements.
-Leave breathing room around each item and avoid overcrowding shelves or walls.
+To avoid a cluttered look, we should balance our souvenirs with minimalist design elements.
+Leaving breathing room around each item and avoiding overcrowding shelves or walls is essential.

 Tips for balance: